Skip to main content

 • Sex: Talking about expectations around frequency of sex, satisfaction, likes and dislikes, triggers, and sexual desires in a shame-free manner can clarify your expectations and make them plain for your partner.

 • Money: Without a regular dialogue about money, couples can find themselves in conflict.
-Do any of you come in the relationship with debt?
+Do any of you come into a relationship with debt?
 How is money managed and handled?
 Do you have a joint account?
 Who do you expect should pay the bills?
 Who should make financial decisions?
 What are your priorities around money, and how do they compare to those of your partner?

 • What your partner(s) does for you: A relationship is made up of different people with different backgrounds, interests, and passions.
 Expecting your partner to be your “everything” is placing a heavy burden on them, one that simply isn’t realistic.
 Your partner will not necessarily enjoy the same activities, embrace the same priorities, or even share your boundaries.
 Many people not only assume that their partner will always be in sync with them, but will also blame the partner when they are not.
 Again, this leads to resentment and concealed conflict.